Finding missing or moved photos

 The

-approach that I recommend is to reorganise your folders into their new
+approach that I recommend is to copy then reorganise your photo folders into their new

-locations using the tools provided by the operating system.
-You will now have the original and a copy; the copy
+location using the tools provided by the operating system.
+Doing so will

 being the version that you want to link with Lightroom.
 Once the folders

 are all organised you can relaunch Lightroom.
-Notice that none of
+You'll immediately notice that none of

-the folders or photos have ? badge.
+the folders have a ? badge.
 This tells you that Lightroom still

-knows where all of your photos are located.
-Next, open the folder
+knows where all of your photos are located (i.e. it's still linked to the

 the folders in their new locations.
-When you're absolutely sure that
+Only delete the old versions when

-Lightroom is connected to the correct folders you can delete the old
+you're absolutely certain that Lightroom is connected to the correct

 The method

-described above for moving and updating a folder location is the method
+described in Part 2 above for moving and updating a folder location is

-this may be because the photos are seldom accessed or they're spread over
+this may be because the photos are seldom accessed, they're spread over

 moved to an external LaCie disk drive, which is shown in its off-line